dealfonso/sapp/README.md

 And now the document is signed, and a cool image appears.
 If you wanted to add a second signature, it is as easy as signing the resulting document again.

-The main difference with the previous code is the next:
+The main difference with the previous code is that in this case, the signature is considered a stage of editing the document, but it will not be signed until the document is generated.
+So it is possible to edit the document (i.e. add text or images) and defer the signature until the document is finally generated.

 **The code:**